Riyoko Ikeda: Early life

 Riyoko Ikeda was born on December 18, 1947, in Osaka, Japan.
 She was the eldest of two brothers and one sister.
 Her mother was a full-time housewife, while her father worked as a manager at a bicycle factory.
 Prior to her birth, her father was taken as a prisoner of war during the Second World War, but survived and returned home.

 As a young child, Ikeda recalled being ostracized and excluded by her peers, which she stated made her more withdrawn and intrigued with books and manga.
-Shortly before entering junior high, her family moved to Kashiwa folllowing her father's job transfer.
+Shortly before entering junior high, her family moved to Kashiwa following her father's job transfer.
 From there, she attended Tokyo Metropolitan Hakuoh High School, during which she became enamoured with Russian literature, citing a fondness for Dostoyevsky, Tolstoy and Maxim Gorky.
 It was also throughout this time she became deeply moved by Stefan Zweig's 1932 biography of Marie Antoinette.
 She recalled vowing to herself at the time to turn Antoinette's story into a work of art, and had already decided on the title The Rose of Versailles.